 - Credit card accounts that listed you as an authorized user.

 If you’re wondering why Chase keeps track of your credit history, it’s because of company policy.
 Credit bureaus keep track of your personal credit report, and Chase will ask for these reports upon your credit card application.

 These reports include all of your existing and closed accounts.
 They also provides details like the dates you’ve opened your accounts and the payments you’ve made for them.

 3. What Chase Cards Does The 5/24 Rule Affect?

 Before 2018, people could still apply for a few Chase cards despite the 5/24 rule, but that is not the case anymore.
-Almost every Chase card, especially the popular ones like the Chase Freedom Unlimited, Chase Ink Business Cash, Ink Business Preferred, Sapphire Reserved, and Sapphire Preferred, are now subject to the rule.
+Almost every Chase card, especially the popular ones like the Chase Freedom Unlimited, Ink Business Cash, Ink Business Preferred, Chase Sapphire Reserve, and Chase Sapphire Preferred are now subject to the rule.

 Related Article: Chase Freedom Unlimited – The Ultimate Everyday Spending Card